sampoder/umami-22/README.md

+# Deprecation notice

+This example is now deprecated.
+Please use the one maintained in the [starters repository](https://github.com/railwayapp/starters/tree/master/examples/umami) instead.

 # Umami example

 This example deploys self-hosted version of [Umami](https://umami.is/).
 Internally it uses a PostgreSQL database to store the collected data.